manikanta-katadi/Decline-Curve-Analysis/README.md

-# README –Decline Curve Analysis (DCA) of an Oil Well
+Decline Curve Analysis (DCA) of an Oil Well

 ## Project Overview